IJustine: Viral video career and Internet celebrity status

 Ezarik posted a video about wanting to order a cheeseburger on YouTube.
 It got 600,000 views in its first week.
 Ezarik has come to view iJustine as a character.
 As a result, she does not curse or drink alcohol on any videos she releases.
 By January 2009 she had reduced her lifecasting by a few hours a week, and by April 2009 her lifecast channel fell silent.
 When Ezarik first moved to Los Angeles, she was managed by Richard Frias who also manages YouTube celebrities HappySlip and KevJumba, but according to a post on Ezarik's alternate Twitter account she was unmanaged and earned money by appearing at conferences and in online promotional spots.
-At the time, she believed that her fanbase was predominately between the ages of 11 and 18.
+At the time, she believed that her fanbase was predominantly between the ages of 11 and 18.

 In October 2008, she became the host of an online, twice weekly music and lifestyle program produced by PluggedIn.com called The PluggedIn 5.

 In 2008, she lived in an apartment in Los Angeles.
 She has a series of advertisements by the name of "Lost in America" appearing on AT&T's website.
 The series of ads, which features herself and Karen Nguyen who is a well-known blogger, has not been viewed as successful in the advertising industry.
 The series has Ezarik and Nguyen getting lost in various locales and solving their problems using AT&T equipment.
 After the first eleven episodes over the course of two weeks in November 2008, the series only registered a total of 31,000 views according to Tubemogul.

 Ezarik was also hired to appear in three commercials for a national TV ad campaign for Mozy, an award-winning online backup and recovery system.
 She was also hired by MTV and Dick Clark Productions to host online preshows for awards broadcasts.
 In April 2009, she had approximately 50,000 MySpace friends and the system limit of 5,000 Facebook friends.
 An April 2009, USA Today article credited her as having 386,000 Twitter followers.
 By June 2009, she had 590,000 Twitter followers, 94,000 subscribers to the iJustine YouTube channel, and 25,000 Facebook fans.
 The USA Today story described how she has scaled down her lifecasting because of its deleterious impact on her life.